 1. Because it’s an effective way to network.
 In the first stages you’ll naturally be seeking advice and opinions about your business.
 In the process, you’ll be making new contacts and relationships, and refreshing existing ones in a way that’s upbeat.
 Keep the focus on what you have to offer, not what you’re lacking (permanent employment), and people will enjoy talking with you.
 Be “open to going full-time” without emphasizing it, and let the magic happen.

 2. Because it boosts your visibility.
 Assuming your freelance work is closely related to your goals for full-time employment, you’ll be making people aware of your skills and expertise.
 Anything you do to promote the business–for example, blogging, giving workshops or speaking at events–will indirectly promote you as a prospective hire.
-Recruiters are constantly looking for “passive candidates,” so they don’t need to know you’re looking.
-In fact, they’re likely to assume it.
-(However, do set up your LinkedIn to show you’re open to being recruited.)
+Recruiters are constantly looking for “passive candidates” for highly skilled roles.

 3. Because employers prefer candidates who a current role other than “seeking opportunities” on their LinkedIn profile and resume.
 Any form of employment makes you look more successful than being unemployed.
 Being self-employed demonstrates that you have initiative, a strong work ethic, a passion for your work, skills that are in demand and the emotional intelligence to get out there and make it happen.
 “But” you might ask, “won’t recruiters see ‘consultant’ as a euphemism for ‘unemployed’?”
 Depends how you handle it.
 They’ll take your freelancing seriously if you take it seriously yourself.
 That means getting clients, even if pro bono, to make the freelancing look good on your resume.
 And you’ll probably need to create an online presence for your business.
 This doesn’t have to be a big deal.
 A website can be created more easily and inexpensively than you may think.